wadave/vertex_ai_mcp_samples/adk_mcp_app/README.md

 ## An ADK Agent integrated with MCP Client
-This web application was developed using Google's ADK (Agent Development Kit) and MCP (Model Context Protocal).
+This web application was developed using Google's ADK (Agent Development Kit) and MCP (Model Context Protocol).
 Specifically, the Agent relies on the Google ADK.
 A local MCP server instance, established using custom server code designed for cocktail data management, facilitates data retrieval.
 The web application acts as an MCP client to fetch cocktail information via this local server.

 Screenshot: